DarkAvanger/DreamTeam/README.md

 - Press "F3" to lose directly

-- Press "ESC" to go to the Menu
+- Press "ESC" to go to the Stage select

 - When win: press "space" to play the next stage